The PortaLinux Ports/Build System Documentation (Alpha Release)

 build.rb

 This is the build script in a Full Ports Package.
 It can be made to work for either the root filesystem or the Build System toolchain (proper API will be documented at some point soon).
-For now, here is an example that works on only the root filesystem while I cook a more appropriate example to replace this one:
+For now, here is an example that works on only the root filesystem while I cook up a more appropriate example to replace this one:

 data.tar